thingsdb/ThingsDocs/v0/content/data-types/closure/call.md

 ---
 title: "call"
-weight: 23
+weight: 25
 ---

-Call a closure with optional arguments.
+Call a closure.

 This function does *not* generate an [event](../../../overview/events).